USA Gymnastics sex abuse scandal: Origins

+Yet USAG leaders also routinely dismissed warnings about coaches.
+For example, USAG received complaints about coach Mark Schiefelbein long before he was convicted in 2003 of molesting a 10-year-old girl.
+Similarly, USAG received complaints about coach James Bell at least five years before he was jailed in 2003 for molesting three young gymnasts.
+In a 2013 lawsuit, USAG officials admitted under oath that allegations of sexual abuse were routinely dismissed as hearsay unless they came directly from a victim or victim's parent.

+Even when USAG leaders believed the accusers, they sometimes allowed coaches to continue coaching for years.
+For example, USAG leaders waited four years before telling the police that they had received credible allegations of sexual assault by Marvin Sharp, who became a USAG coach in 2010.
+Sharp was charged in 2015 with three counts of child molestation and four counts of sexual misconduct with a minor; he died by suicide in prison.

-At least four complaints were made against Georgia coach William McCabe, but USAG did not report the allegations to the police.
+USAG received at least four complaints against Georgia coach William McCabe, but did not report the allegations to the police.
 One gym owner had warned that McCabe "should be locked in a cage before someone is raped".
 McCabe continued coaching for seven years until one gymnast's mother went to the Federal Bureau of Investigation (FBI) with emails that he sent to her 11-year-old daughter.
 McCabe was charged with molesting gymnasts, secretly videotaping girls changing clothes, and posting their nude images on the Internet.
 He pleaded guilty and is serving a 30-year sentence.

-A judge released over 5,600 pages of court records in the McCabe case after Marisa Kwiatkowski from the Indianapolis Star requested the documents.
-These documents show how USAG has responded to various sexual misconduct allegations that were made against coaches over a 10-year period from 1996 to 2006.
-The released documents included a letter which says a USAG regional chair spoke to the organization's president in support of allowing a convicted sex offender to keep his membership.
-Other documents include sexual abuse complaints that were filed against 54 coaches.
-The documents revealed that some of these coaches were not banned from the sport even after being convicted of the crimes.
-USAG has since said that it has banned 37 of the 54 coaches.
+In the years between 1996 and 2006, USAG received sexual abuse complaints filed against 54 coaches.
+The organization banned 37 of them from gymnastics, but allowed others—including some convicted of crimes—to continue coaching.
+One USAG regional chair spoke to the organization's president, arguing that a convicted sex offender should be allowed to keep his membership.

-In a deposition, USAG President Steve Penny said: "To the best of my knowledge, there's no duty to report if you are—if you are a third-party to some allegation [...].
-You know, that lies with the person who has first-hand knowledge."
-Penny resigned in March 2017.
+In a 2015 deposition in a lawsuit against USAG, USAG President Steve Penny said, "To the best of my knowledge, there's no duty to report if you are—if you are a third-party to some allegation...You know, that lies with the person who has first-hand knowledge."
+Penny would resign under pressure in March 2017.

+Also in 2015, USAG quietly fired its longtime Olympic team doctor Larry Nassar "after learning of athlete concerns".
 Nassar was a licensed osteopathic physician and the national team sports-medicine doctor for USAG.
-He ran a clinic and gymnastics club at MSU, where he was a faculty member.
-USAG fired Nassar in 2015 "after learning of athlete concerns".
+But Nassar continued to run a clinic and gymnastics club at MSU, where he was a faculty member.